Greville Place nature reserve

 Greville Place is a 0.12 hectare nature reserve in Kilburn in the London Borough of Camden.
-It is a Site of Local Importance for Nature Conservation, and it is managed by the London Wildlife Trust.
+It is a Site of Local Importance for Nature Conservation.

 Habitats include a pond and beehives, and woodland with a mature cooper beech and a black mulberry distorted with age.
 There are invertebrates such as stag beetles, frogs, toads and newts.
 Shade-tolerant plants include enchanter's-nightshade, lords-and-ladies and wood avens.

-The site at 1a Greville Place is only open on the first Sunday of each month between 11 am and 1 pm.